alisarf/theStore/README.md

 - Build on AJAX techniques
 - Creating and accessing JSON data
 - Building and Manipulating Objects in JS

+### Challenges

+The greatest challenge with this project has been browser compatibility with Safari.
+There is a bug that is not allowing the subtotal to be set to zero when the last product is removed from the cart.
+I've tried using BrowserStack to find the bug that is causing this issue, however, this service is not free or affordable for personal use.
+I'm allowed one minute to access the dev tools before it times out.
+In the future I will build my projects out in REACT since it alleviates browser compatibility issues.

 ### Continued development